tony-defa/swarm-cluster/system/README.md

 > Replace the `<user>` and `<password>`placeholders.
 > Use `sudo` command as explained above.

+It is now possible to add the `user-auth` middleware as a service label [see here](#traefik).
+This will make sure that a route is only available after valid credentials have been provided.

 ### Create docker secrets
 No docker secrets are required.